-Another means by which people can be provided with an opportunity to directly influence decision making is through Participatory Budgeting, with participants put in a position of deciding which project or funding application is successful.
+Another means by which people can be provided with an opportunity to directly influence decision making is through Participatory Budgeting, with participants put in a position to decide which project or funding application is successful.
 Whilst the uptake of the approach has been limited across Scotland, it does offer a democratic and participatory approach to public finance that varies greatly from the approach traditionally taken by elected officials (O'Hagan, MacRae, O'Connor, & Teedon, 2020).
 Participatory Budgeting approaches have recently been adopted when working with children and young people in North Ayrshire, leading to a number of recommendations on how to make such an approach succeed.
-This could prove a simple means by which members of a community are able to directly influence decisions, however preparatory work is essential in order to first engage the target audience or community.
+This could prove a simple means by which members of a community are able to directly influence decisions; however, preparatory work is essential in order to first engage the target audience or community.

-5.6 Peer Mentoring
+5.5 Peer Mentoring

-Peer mentoring provides opportunities for a child or young person to develop a relationship with another, learning from one and other and acting as a support.
-The mentor's conduct and attitude can be positive role models, thus supporting the mentee to develop pro-social lifestyles, attitudes and so on (O'Connor & Waddell, 2015).
+Peer mentoring provides opportunities for children or young people to develop relationships with one another, learning from one another and acting as a support.
+The mentor's conduct and attitude can make them positive role models, thus supporting the mentee to develop pro-social lifestyles, attitudes and so on (O'Connor & Waddell, 2015).
 Opportunities to link with someone who has themselves been involved in the justice system has been shown to be particularly effective within the youth justice arena.
 Not only does it provide opportunities for influence, but it has led to personal growth and change (Creaney, 2020a).
 Training to become a peer mentor is available, with Move On recently linking with members of Youth Justice Voices to provide training.